bulmafinance/testnet/README.md

 ```

 ## Deployment Tests
-Test the following deployments to test deployments:
+Test the following deployments on a testnet to test deployments:

 1. ```FullDeployment```
 2. ```FullVestingVoucherDeployment```, ```FullIVODeployment```, then change config and deploy ```NewVestingVoucher```, ```NewConvertibleVoucher```, ```NewFlexibleVoucher```

 ## Todos
+- [ ] Implement ChainlinkPriceOracle once Chainlink is on Metis.
 - [ ] Implement a new price Oracle for Metis network.
 It should inherit from IPriceManager.